pdf-raku/PDF-Grammar-raku/README.md

 PDF-Grammar
 ===========

-PDF-Grammar is an experimental set of perl6 Grammars for parsing/validating PDF documents.
-It currently implements PDF::Grammar::Simple which is limited to handleding non-linearized (Web Optimized) documents.
+PDF-Grammar is an experimental set of perl6 grammars for basic parsing of block structure and tokens that comprise PDF documents.

-This is a proof of concept to see if a grammer can be reasonably constructed to tokenize and validate real-world PDF documents.
+This is a proof of concept to see if grammars can be reasonably constructed to tokenize and validate real-world PDF documents.
 It has so far been tested against a limited sample of PDF documents.
 Furthermore, it has so far only been built and tested against Rakudo Star 2012-11.